kodaho/manen/README.md

 ```

 Manen provides a `model_dump` method, quite similar to the one in Pydantic to easily get all the
-attributes of a webarea or a page.
+attributes of a component or a page.

 ```python
 print(page.results[0].model_dump())